Visiting the USA in a motorhome. West Coast - Route

 56jpg

-The weather is good for us, the sun shines daily, but the temperature in LV was not always high, it was only 7 degrees.
-Today we can say that it's warm around 18 degrees, we're going to the Valley of Five state pan, admission is separately paid $ 10 does not include the card, which we have views worth spending this amount.
-We have 140 km from the place where we slept to the park.
+The weather is good, the sun shines every day, but the temperature is not always high, in LV it was only 7 degrees.
+Today we can say that it is warm, about 18 degrees, we are going to the Valley of Five State Park, the entrance fee is $10 separately, it does not include the card with which we have views worth spending this amount.
+From the place where we slept to the park it is 140 km.

 befunky-project-2jpg

-In the park, we covered an additional 50 km with stops to visit attractions, it took us about 3.5 hours, we were with a 7-year-old child, so the pace is adjusted to her.
-Hot day I can't imagine visiting the park in summer.
-We go back to road 15 and we go towards the Zion National Park, 200 km ahead of us, we are looking for accommodation in the wild or in a camping, unfortunately some places for free are about 8 km from the main road and we are a bit afraid to go with a camper on these bumps, residents of the USA love such places and you can see it everywhere from the main road.
-This time, we also stand in such a place that we go to the park as early as possible in the morning.
+We covered an additional 50 km in the park with stops to visit attractions, it took us about 3.5 hours, we were with a 7-year-old child, so the pace was adapted to her.
+It's a hot day and I can't imagine visiting the park in the summer.
+We return to road 15 and go towards Zion National Park, still 200 km ahead of us, we are looking for accommodation in the wild or at a campsite, unfortunately some places for free are about 8 km from the main road and we are a bit afraid to drive the camper on these bumpy roads, people from the USA love such places. and there are plenty of them everywhere, you can see it from the main road.
+This time we also stop at a place where we can go to the park as early as possible in the morning.

 Accommodation near Zion in the field: